Skip to content

 Flash the image

-At this point we are ready to flash, in the host:
+At this point we are ready to flash.

 Verify the installation

 After the reboot process, you should be greeted with the OS configuration wizard.
-After configuring the system, the Xavier should boot normally and be ready to use.
+After configuring the system, the Jetson board should boot normally and be ready to use.

 Post-flashing operations